Syeda-Mehwish/Calculator/README.md

-# Getting Started with Create React App
+# Calculator in ReactTS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I have use React Typescript and material UI package for developing this project

 ## Available Scripts